Indra7875/collection/Collection/Collection.md

 - In addition to the basic push and pop operations, the class provides three more functions of empty,search and peek.
 **Points to Remember :**
 - Stack class is a subclass of Vector and a legacy class.
-- It is thread-safe which might be overhead in an enviroment where thread safety is not needed.
+- It is thread-safe which might be overhead in an environment where thread safety is not needed.
 - An alternate to Stack is to use <u>ArrayDequeue</u> which is not thread-safe and faster array implementation.

 ```